OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

     rm -rf mysql-connector-j-8.3.0

 ## Create the MySQL Database
 Now, you can create the database that OneBusAway will use to store user and API data.
-To do this, run the following commands:
+To do this, run the following command:

-    mysql -p -e "CREATE DATABASE oba;"
-    mysql -p -e "CREATE USER 'oba'@'localhost' IDENTIFIED BY 'newPassword'; GRANT ALL PRIVILEGES ON oba.* TO 'oba'@'localhost'; FLUSH PRIVILEGES;"
+    mysql -p -e "CREATE DATABASE oba; CREATE USER 'oba'@'localhost' IDENTIFIED BY 'newPassword'; GRANT ALL PRIVILEGES ON oba.* TO 'oba'@'localhost'; FLUSH PRIVILEGES;"

-In the above commands, replace **newPassword** with something secure.
+In the above command, replace **newPassword** with something secure.
 This will be the password for the MySQL user oba who will only have access to the database oba.
-When prompted for a password, enter the password of the MySQL root user that you set while installing MySQL.
+If prompted for a password, enter the password of the MySQL root user that you set while installing MySQL.

 ## Stop the Tomcat 8 Service
 To prepare for deployment, we need to stop the Tomcat 8 service.
 To do this run the following command: